thossen19/nodejs-monodb-api-parents-child-relation/README.md

 Install & Run
 ----------------
-npm i or npm insttall for installation node app.js to run the app
+npm i or npm install for installation node app.js to run the app

 api